Kevinnota/gotcha/README.md

 # gotcha
-Phyton tool for capture probe design using barcoding genes using an ancestral state reconstruction aproach
+Phyton tool for capture probe design using barcoding genes using an ancestral state reconstruction aproach.